Repulsion motor: Stop positions

-If the brush axis is along the direction of the magnetic field, the armature behaves like an electromagnet and a N-pole is formed directly below the N-pole of the stator and a S-pole is formed directly above the S-pole of the stator.
+If the brush axis is along the direction of the magnetic field, the armature behaves like an electromagnet and an N-pole is formed directly below the N-pole of the stator and an S-pole is formed directly above the S-pole of the stator.
 The net torque in this condition is zero.
 Both the N-poles repel each other and both the S-poles repel each other.
 The two repulsion forces are in direct opposition to each other and hence no torque will be developed.
 This is very fast process in this repulsion motor.